Why Do I Feel So Alone Even Though I Have Friends?

 4. Deep down you don’t trust anyone.

-Of course if you don’t trust anyone, how can you ever relax and be yourself?
-This sort of fear of intimacy instead results in having many inner walls and barriers that stop people from reaching you – and leave you trapped inside, lonely.
+If you don’t trust anyone, how can you ever relax and be yourself?
+This sort of fear of intimacy instead results in having many inner walls and barriers that stop people from reaching you.
+Meaning you are left lonely.

 5. You have borderline personality disorder.